akelly1954/Samples/source/README.md

 ## So The Thing With Eclipse ##

 Earlier in my career I spent a few choice months trying to get CMake, Qt, Visual C++, and Eclipse (using either/or Windows or Linux) to play together in some sane fashion.
 As those months progressed, I slowly came to the realization that the technology was simply not there yet.
 Admittedly this took place almost twenty years ago, and I'm well aware of how much further along all of these technologies have progressed.
-But it's still not there.
+But it's still not all quite there.
 This is not a rant, so I'm not getting into details.

-I love working with Visual Studio, I love working with Qt designer and the weird and wonderful build environment they have.
+I love working with Visual Studio, I love working with Qt designer, qtcreator, and the weird and wonderful build environment they have.
 I love working with Eclipse (my favorite IDE).
 Just not all together.

+**Later update:** as of Qt 6.2 (the version I'm currently using on Linux) I've noticed vast improvements in how **qtcreator** handles the CMake build environment -- which is the main reason why I'm trying out using **qtcreator** instead of Eclipse for the Qt apps.
+So far, at the level of projects I"m dealing with, it does a superb job with CMake (currently seems to me to be "better" than Eclipse).
+However, none of the above is objective.
+I fall in and out of love with technology on a dime, and fairly frequently at that.

-Focusing on Eclipse running on Linux here, my solution to this challenge was to use CMake as the primary "build tool", with Unix Makefiles on the Linux side.
+Focusing on Eclipse running on Linux here, my solution to the challenge has been to use CMake as the primary "build tool", with Unix Makefiles on the Linux side, and at this time, it is the "glue" I use for setting up the **qtcreator** projects I'm creating.
+Stay tuned...

 My approach is to drive the "heavy" build tasks from shell scripts (bash), and get CMake to create both the Linux and Visual Studio solutions.
-Hence the **\*...linux-build.sh** scripts you will find here - that's where I typically solve problems (under Linux).
+Hence the **...linux-build.sh** scripts you will find here - that's where I typically solve problems (under Linux).

-This has several consequences, that limit how much you'd want to do from within Eclipse vs. by using shell scripts.
+Again - currently, the **QtApps** projects are the exception, but we shall see.

 ### Consequences for the workflow: ###